 The Fourth Trimester

-The fourth trimester is the first 12 weeks of your baby’s life and your new life as a mum.
+Postnatal, postpartum or the fourth trimester, is the first 12 weeks of your baby’s life and your new life as a mum.
 It’s the period in which your baby adjusts to life on the outside and you begin to recover from nine months of pregnancy, the physical trauma of labour whilst coming to terms with the reality (shock) that your life will never be the same again.

 New mums are surrounded by so many pressures, to feel good, to look good, to have a baby who sleeps well, feeds well, settles well.
 We expect these things to happen overnight, with our frantic pace of life.
 Add to this pressure hormonal changes and sleep deprivation and it’s no wonder that so many new mums really struggle in those first few months.